 Without sleep, the brain struggles to absorb and retain ideas.

-"There is a growing interest in the associations between adequate sleep and academic performance," says Prof Dijk.'Loss can be reversed'
+"There is a growing interest in the associations between adequate sleep and academic performance," says Prof Dijk.

 Dr Fitzpatrick says lack of sleep is going to leave pupils more emotionally volatile, more potentially disruptive and physically struggling to learn.